 Multi-Cultural Greek Council

 Overview: The Multi-Cultural Greek Council is made up of very different organizations.
-Each individual sorority or fraternity has there own unique process.
+Each individual sorority or fraternity has its own unique process.
 To find out about joining please check out each individual chapter of your choice.
-You can find information about each organization on their CalLink page, via social media and on their national website.
+You can find information about each organization on their CalLink page via social media and on their national website.

 When does it take place: Intake varies for each chapter.
 The best suggestion is to contact the chapter President and attend on campus programs for information about potential membership dates.